twbs/bootstrap-sass/README.md

 ## Version

-Bootstrap for Sass version may differ from the upstream version in the last number, known as [MINOR](http://semver.org/spec/v2.0.0.html).
-The minor version may be ahead of the corresponding upstream minor.
+Bootstrap for Sass version may differ from the upstream version in the last number, known as [PATCH](http://semver.org/spec/v2.0.0.html).
+The patch version may be ahead of the corresponding upstream minor.
 This happens when we need to release Sass-specific changes.

 Before v3.3.2, Bootstrap for Sass version used to reflect the upstream version, with an additional number for